lilymonade/angular-piechart/README.md

 }]);
 ```

-After, add these attributes in the directive with binding values:
+After that, add these attributes in the directive with binding values:

 ```javascript
 <div ng-controller="PieChartController">